Table of Contents

 Continental Drift and Ocean Circulation

-Similarly, the opening of the Drake Passage between South America and Antarctica allowed the formation of the Antarctic Circumpolar Current, thermally isolating Antarctica and triggering its ice sheet growth.
-These tectonic-driven oceanographic changes have been critical in initiating ice ages and defining modern climate zones.
+Similarly, the opening of the Drake Passage between South America and Antarctica allowed the establishment of the Antarctic Circumpolar Current, which thermally isolated Antarctica and facilitated the growth of its massive ice sheets.
+These oceanographic changes, driven by tectonic rearrangements, have been critical in triggering ice ages and defining modern climate zones.

 Changes in Sea Level and Coastal Environments